 Step Action Open the diagram containing the element.
 Click on the element, and on the item to manipulate within the element.
 The item line is highlighted in a lighter shade (the default is white), to indicate that it has been selected.
-JPanel StockItem - Author: String - catalogNumber: String - listPrice: number - title: String "enum" - costPrice: number Edit and manipulate the items in the element, either by pressing the appropriate keyboard keys or by right-clicking on the highlighted item and choosing a task from the 'Element Items' context menu.
+Edit and manipulate the items in the element, either by pressing the appropriate keyboard keys or by right-clicking on the highlighted item and choosing a task from the 'Element Items' context menu.
 The available commands are listed in this table.
-Not all options are available for every type of item.
+Not all options are available for

 Menu option Action Extensions Display a submenu of extension products; click on one to display a further menu of operations to perform within the selected product.
 Edit Selected Change the name, scope or stereotype of the element or element item.
 Shortcut: F2 Insert New After Selected Insert a new item in the element.
-Shortcut: Insert key View Display the dialog containing details of
+Shortcut: Insert key View Properties Display the dialog containing details of the element.
+Shortcut: Enter key

-Properties the element.
-Shortcut: Enter key Find in Project Browser Locate the item in the Browser window.
+Find in Project Browser Locate the item in the Browser window.
 Open in Specification Manager If the element is a Package element, and the selected item is a subPackage, you can select this option to open and edit the subPackage in the Specification Manager.
 Add Attribute Add an attribute to the element.
 Shortcut: Ctrl+Shift+F9 Add Operation Add an operation to the element.
 Shortcut: Ctrl+Shift+F10 Add Other Insert a feature on the specific element item, such as Maintenance features and Testing features.
 Shortcut: Ctrl+F11 Delete Selected from Model Delete the selected item from the model.
-Shortcut: Delete key View Source Display the source code for the element, code in the default external editor.
+Shortcut: Delete key View Source code Display the source code for the element, in the default external editor.
 Shortcut: F12 Visual Analyzer Set a breakpoint on a highlighted operation (including a breakpoint, start recording marker, end recording marker or stack auto-capture marker.)
 Set Type Set a classifier type for the selected item.
 Shortcut: Ctrl+L Navigate Diagram Selection Navigate the diagram between elements without having to use the mouse.
 Shortcut: Ctrl+Shift+arrow Highlight Element Toggle element highlight option on and off.
 Shortcut: Shift+Enter